 Before winter, make sure that you rake the leaves in your yard and mow one more time before the cold weather comes.
 This will ensure that your lawn has breathing space and has a healthy airflow getting down to the roots of the grass.
 Not only for airflow but for the overall appearance of your property as well.
 Letting leaves sit on your lawn will leave spotty marks across your yard or could even cause snow mold in those areas.

 A great way to get ahead of the game is by prepping your plant beds.
 You can do this by trimming down any plants, cleaning out any leaves in the bed, and removing any leftover mulch.
 This will make your spring easier when it comes to getting your plant beds ready for planting season.
 Not only will it make your spring easier, but it will also prevent things like mold, rot, and nutrition starvation from your plants.

 In conclusion, a lot more occurs with your plants and trees during winter than what meets the eye.
 The process of dormancy is a huge part of their life cycle to ensure they are prepared for summer months.
 Winterizing your yard can not only help these plants and trees better survive during winter, but it can make your spring cleanup less of a hassle for you.
-If you are looking for help with winterizing your landscape this year, contact Heartwoods Landscaping, Inc. here.
-We are a full-service landscaping company in Washington, IL who offers a number of yard maintenance services.
-Let Heartwoods Landscaping, Inc. best prepare your property for winter this year.
+If you are looking for help with winterizing your landscape this year, contact Heartwoods Landscaping Inc. here.
+We are a full-service landscaping company in Washington, IL who offers several yard maintenance services.
+Let Heartwoods Landscaping Inc. best prepare your property for winter this year.